Melasma Treatment: Effective Solutions for Brighter Skin

 This treatment is especially effective for melasma and also enhances skin texture and tone, promoting a refreshed, even complexion.
 Pico laser technology minimises thermal damage, making it effective for individuals with darker skin tones who may be prone to pigmentation issues.

-In addition to reducing pigmentation, RF microneedling enhances skin elasticity and overall texture, offering broader benefits for skin rejuvenation.
+In addition to reducing pigmentation, radiofrequency microneedling enhances skin elasticity and overall texture, offering broader benefits for skin rejuvenation.
 This treatment involves minimal downtime and is suitable for different skin types.

 EXPLORE OUR TREATMENTS